Background and request for advice

 To promote better regulation, the Rli wishes to support legislators during the legislative process.
 The Council’s advisory report, which should appear in May 2017 concurrently with an advice by the Council of State, can be used to improve the regulations scheduled to take effect in 2019.

-The Council expects to publish the advisory report in May 2017.
+On 13 April 2017 the Council has adopted its recommendations and expects to publish the advisory report 22 June 2017.

 Composition of the Council committee